Bean0-0/UberHackathon/README.md

 ## Competition Submission
 Caravan is our entry for the **2023 Virtual Global Hackathon**, demonstrating our commitment to making transportation accessible and equitable for all.
 We believe that our innovative approach to matching passengers with suitable drivers will revolutionize the industry.
 Ultimately, we aim to foster a ride-sharing world in UberLand that tackles the problems of the environmental impact of the ride-sharing industry along with accessibility and inclusivity.

+## Sources
+- All svg images are open source and free to use from [Iconoir.com](https://iconoir.com/)
+- The driver profile image is an alteration of this free to use image(Unsplash License) from [Unsplash.com](https://unsplash.com/photos/ARBQCe2GrjQ)
+- The car model image is our own original digital asset, based loosely on a Toyota Camry and Tesla Model Y
+- The CO2 dataset is licensed under the [Open Data Commons DBC1 License](https://opendatacommons.org/licenses/dbcl/1-0/) and can be found [here](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles)